The Benefits of Creatine: A Comprehensive Guide

 - Fitness Ali

-Increases strength and power: popular among athletes and gym-goers for improving performance in high-intensity, short-duration activities like weightlifting or sprinting.
+Increases Strength and Power: Creatine is popular among athletes and gym-goers for improving performance in high-intensity, short-duration activities like weightlifting or sprinting.

-Supports muscle growth: enables more intense training and draws water into muscle cells, helping muscles grow.
+Supports Muscle Growth: It enables more intense training and draws water into muscle cells, helping muscles grow.

 Creatine Monohydrate